Passing California Smog Tests

 15. Why people unknowingly fail:

 1. High CO (aka too rich).
-When the air fuel ratio is incorrectly set, the sniffer knows immediately and this results in a fail.
+When the air fuel ratio is incorrectly set, the smog tester's sniffer knows immediately and this results in a fail.
 Sometimes timing is the cause, other times it's the mixture.
 Either way, the cure is often simple: get a tune up at a repair shop that has an exhaust analyzer.
 Serious engine problems may prevent setting the AFR properly which will require further investigation because setting the AFR is the final step in the tune-up process.
-The only downside to the shop's adjustment is that if you are near the borderline of the test limit at the shop during the test you may fail the smog test.
-This may either be because the shop's equipment is out of calibration or simply because the equipment is stationary and you are unable to simulate the dyno test.
-Either way, confirm their reading before you pay.
+The only downside to the shop's adjustment is that if you are near the borderline of the test limit at the shop during the test you may fail the actual smog test.
+This may either be because the shop's equipment is out of calibration or simply because the vehicle is stationary and you are unable to simulate the dyno test.
+Either way, confirm the exhaust readings before you pay.

 4. EGR missing.
 Quite often when the muffler has rusted and been replaced with a unit that has no provision for the EGR system anymore the rest of the system is blocked off or removed.
 Returning the exhaust to the original setup isn't always possible or affordable so finding an aftermarket muffler with the EGR port is necessary.

-7. Check engine light.
+8. Check engine light.
 This is a term used on modern cars but it applies to certain models (mainly 75-79 CA) that have an EGR/OXS or EGR/CAT lamps on the instrument panel under the fuel gauge.
 These lights come on at 15k mile intervals as a reminder to check those systems.
 This was normally done at the dealership as part of required maintenance but probably hasn't been done in years.
 CATs clog, O2S sensors fail and EGR filters clog (they mainly rust out because they are so close to the exhaust).
-There is a slim chance that one of these lights will come on during the test because the rear wheels are now racking up some partial mileage compared to the old TSI test done in nuetral.
+There is a slim chance that one of these lights will come on during the test because the rear wheels are now racking up some partial mileage compared under the ASM test vs. the old TSI test that was done in neutral with the wheels fixed.
 There is a reset button on the speedometer box that is behind the driver's side kick panel.
-Whatever you do, be sure to reset the lights before you have your bus tested.
+Be sure to reset the lights before you have your bus tested.

 16. Legal Modifications:

 Because all FI models are virtually identical it's not worth mentioning to the smog tech (in fact never do this) if you happen to have a 78 engine code in a 76 bus or vice versa.
 Engine replacement is common with VWs so just cross your fingers they don't care about the engine code.
-What does matter is that you swap over the intake and exhaust systems along with the engine.
+What does matter is that you swap over the model year correct intake and exhaust systems to the new engine.

 If this becomes an issue while testing, the smog referee will have to determine if your swap is acceptable.
 This means he will be looking for all of the specified devices and any indicators on the dash.
 If he deems the swap acceptable and you pass the emissions test, you will "youth" the vehicle.
 For example, a 1976 bus with a 1978 engine will be smogged as 1978 ever after.
 This would only matter if the exemption cutoff was extended to include 1977 models.